caerfinon/KerbinSideRemasteredGAP/GameData/ContractPacks/KerbinSideRemasteredGAP/README.md

      - Flightplans provide landing information for the various runways at the individual bases
      - Runways where the AoA of the landing sequence proved to be too steep due to terrain were omitted from the flight plans.
      - Complete site to site flightpalns as provided by the original Kerbin Side GAP mod are not included.
 - Contains runway definitions for NavUtilities continued mod
+- Contains runway definitions for use with MechJeb2 - Author: ColdJ
 - Contains Kerbal contrstuct statics
 	- modifications for Baikerbanur taxiways from runway to terminal
 	- original runway for KSC Extended mod at the TSC launch site that is no longer included in the mod